FALL 2025 CLASSES

 In the second session, visit one of the ranch properties to see and hear about production practices.
 It's a great opportunity to ask any questions you have...antibiotic use, animal care and well-being, difference between grass finished and grain finished beef.
 (Class limit: 25)

-Tue 3/11/25, 3:00 PM-4:30 PM
+Thu 10/2/25, 3:00 PM-4:30 PM

-Business Incubator Center
+Grand Junction Business Incubator

 2591 Legacy Way